 61% Of Women And 46% Of Men Think Kids Should Be Raised Without Gender Stereotypes

-A new Havas survey of more than 12,000 people in 32 countries reveals a shift in consumer attitudes towards gender.

-Brand owners should follow the lead already taken by Target in the US and John Lewis in the UK to combat gender stereotyping by de-gendering their products, packaging, in-store experience and other marketing communications – including advertising, new research published this week suggests.
+Brand owners should follow the lead already taken by Target in the U.S. and John Lewis in the U.K. to combat gender stereotyping by de-gendering their products, packaging, in-store experience, and other marketing communications–including advertising, new research published this week suggests.

-A worldwide shift in consumer attitude towards gender is revealed by The Future is FeMale, a new survey of more than 12,000 men and women in 32 countries commissioned by Havas.
+A worldwide shift in consumer attitude toward gender is revealed by The Future is FeMale, a new survey of more than 12,000 men and women in 32 countries commissioned by Havas.

-One of the most striking findings is the significant number of those surveyed who endorse an “agendered” – or gender-neutral – approach to raising future generations: 61% of women and 46% of men believe children should be raised in as gender-neutral a way as possible to guard against rigid gender restrictions.
+One of the most striking findings is the significant number of those surveyed who endorse an “agendered”–or gender-neutral–approach to raising future generations: 61% of women and 46% of men believe children should be raised in as gender-neutral a way as possible to guard against rigid gender restrictions.

 Also notable is the extent to which the way we think about gender is changing, however.